 This 9 day retreat combines the adrenaline of white water rafting with the peacefulness of yoga practice in the beautiful nature of Nepal.
 As we make our way down the Sun Kosi river, we experience all the best of adventure, relaxation and nature.

 Departs : GRG Office, Thamel, Kathmandu at 9am on fixed departures.
 3 hour bus journey to the put in.
-Returns : GRG Office, Thamel, Kathmandu at 7pm.
+Returns : GRG Office, Thamel, Kathmandu either by bus or optional flight.

 From : Dolalghat.
 To : Chatra.